aqmeraamir/digit-recogniser/README.md

 - Hidden Layer 1 (16 neurons)
 - Hidden Layer 2 (16 neurons)
 - Output Layer (10 neurons, each representing a digit) so, in total, ~13,000 weights & biases.
-For the activations, sigmoid is used.
+For the activations, sigmoid is used.\n\n

 The program consists of several other features as well, which help analyse and use the data effectively, suuch as: